-From the 2013/14 income year, the ATO will issue an excess concessional contributions determination.
-Based on this determination, you will have 21 days to elect for these contributions to be refunded.
-Any such refund will be limited to a maximum of 85% of the excess concessional contributions amount.
+In the 2013/14 income year, the ATO issued an excess concessional contributions determination.
+Based on this determination, you have 21 days to elect for these contributions to be refunded.
+Any such refund is limited to a maximum of 85% of the excess concessional contributions amount.
+Alternatively you will be able to pay the tax directly.
+Tax will not be payable on the released amount as tax on these contributions will have already been paid as part of your assessable income tax assessment.